Child Custody Attorney in San Diego, CA

 Terms such as “primary or secondary child custody,” or “50/50 custody,” can also be used to describe child custody agreements.
 In addition, the final custody and visitation arrangements that are made may affect child support obligations.

-Our lawyers offer fair, effective and aggressive representation to protect your parental rights while making sure the best interests of your children are well-served.
+Our child custody lawyers offer fair, effective and aggressive representation to protect your parental rights while making sure the best interests of your children are well-served.
 That can feel like a balancing act in some cases, especially when there is a lot at stake for both the parents and the children, but having good legal representation can be just what you need to make an important difference in the life of your children.

 There are no guarantees in custody cases, but there are ways to improve your odds and suggest a better outcome that will more strongly benefit your children while remaining fair and equitable to both parents.